trustification/exhort-javascript-api/README.md

 ### Known Issues

 - For pip requirements.txt - It's been observed that for python versions 3.11.x, there might be slowness for invoking the analysis.
-  If you encounter a performance issue with version >= 3.11.x, kindly try to set environment variable/option `EXHORT_PIP_USE_DEP_TREE`=true, before calling the analysis.
+  If you encounter a performance issue with version >= 3.11.x, kindly try to set environment variable/option `EXHORT_PIP_USE_DEP_TREE=true`, before calling the analysis.

 - For maven pom.xml, it has been noticed that using java 17 might cause stack analysis to hang forever.